redwoodjs/redwoodjs-com-archive/docs/graphql.md

 ### Error Masking

-In many GraphQL servers, when an error is thrown original error, the details of that error is leaked to the outside world.
-The error and its message is then returned in the response and a client might reveal those errors in logs or even render the message to the user.
-You could potentially leak sensitive or other information about your app you don't want to share -- such as database connection failures or even the presence of certain fields.
+In many GraphQL servers, when an error is thrown, its details are leaked to the outside world.
+The error and its message are returned in the response and a client may reveal the error in logs or even render its message to the user.
+You could potentially leak sensitive information about your app you don't want to share—such as database connection failures, or even the presence of certain fields.

-Redwood masks unexpected errors out-of-the-box to prevent leaking sensitive information.
+To prevent leaking sensitive information, Redwood masks unexpected errors out-of-the-box.

-If an error that is not one of [Redwood's GraphQL Errors](/docs/graphql#redwood-errors) or is based on a GraphQLError is thrown:
+If an error that isn't one of [Redwood's GraphQL Errors](/docs/graphql#redwood-errors) or isn't based on a GraphQLError is thrown:

 - The original error and its message will be logged using the defined GraphQL logger
 - A default message "Something went wrong" will replace the error message in the response

-### Customize Error Message
+### Customizing the Default Error Message

-You can customize the default "Something went wrong" message used when the error is masked via the `errorMessage` setting on the `createGraphQLHandler`:
+You can customize the default "Something went wrong" message used when the error is masked via the `errorMessage` setting on `createGraphQLHandler`:

 ```ts
 export const handler = createGraphQLHandler({